PETG vs PLA Filament, What Are the Differences – PETG Properties, Uses & Printing Settings

 Weight

-Heavier than PLA due to its higher density.
+Heavier than PLA due to its higher density

 Surface Finish Options

-Glossy finish achievable with post-processing; good for semi-transparent prints.
+Glossy finish is achievable with post-processing

 Warping/Cracking

-Moderate; requires a heated bed and proper cooling to prevent warping or cracking during printing.
+Moderate; requires a heated bed and proper cooling

-Low; minimal warping or cracking even without a heated bed.
+Low; minimal warping or cracking even without a heated bed

 Tensile Strength (Yield)

-~50 MPa.
+~50 MPa

-~57.4 MPa.
+~57.4 MPa

 Elongation at Break